top of page

 COSC_Badges_CDR SplitBKG.png

-Greatly expanded and accelerated adaptation measures to reduce climate vulnerability
+Greatly expanding and accelerating adaptation measures to reduce climate vulnerability

 COSC_Badges_Reduce Emissions SplitBKG.png